 The other paper, “Dosing Transcranial Magnetic Stimulation: Efficacy in Major Depressive Disorder as a function of number of treatment sessions“, shows that TMS is more effective as the number of treatment sessions increases.
 “Data from this real-world, large database cohort, demonstrates a strong correlation between number of sessions in the TMS acute course and favorable MDD clinical outcomes.
 This increased benefit with increased treatment exposure also applies to individuals with incomplete benefit after 30 and 36 sessions.
 Extended treatment courses are associated with improved outcomes.”

-You can click on this link to see a list of all of Dr Hutton’s research papers.
+You can click on this link to see a list of all of Dr Hutton’s publications.